Insurance Resources & Calculators

 Do you serve my state?

 Team Shoreline is actively licensed in Florida (G199012), Minnesota (40962416), and Wisconsin (21156868).
-If you're outside those three states, the calculators are still accurate for universal concepts like ACV, RCV, and depreciation, but the state-specific deadline outputs won't apply.
+If you're outside those three states, the calculators are still accurate for universal concepts like ACV, RCV, depreciation, 17c diminished value, and state-by-state total loss thresholds — but Florida-specific rules like the hurricane deductible and condo master policy framework only apply to Florida policies.

 Numbers don't add up?